w3c/wai-curricula/content/content-author/content-clarity.md

 Students should be able to:

-* write text using clear and concise language
+* write text using as much concise and straightforward language as possible to make the content easier to understand and process
-* write short paragraphs and sentences where possible
-* employ active voice when possible
+* employ active voice and address the reader directly when possible
+* write content with paragraphs and lists to group related information
+* employ easy to read font types and sizes, and ensure people can use their preferred font types and sizes when reading the content

 #### Teaching Ideas for Topic